swcooper2014/Clickygame/README.md

 The application keeps track of the users Best Score, and updates it when the user achieves a new Best Score.

-View deployed app here: clickygame
+View deployed app here: http://reverent-goldberg-37c936.netlify.com/

 Technologies Used